marcus-j-davies/Node-RED-SFE/README.md

  - A standard Node-RED portable application

  Both scenarios will output an SFE, so Node JS is still not required in either setup.
- The mode is manipulated based on whether there is a directory called `NRHomeDir`.
+ The mode is manipulated based on whether there is a directory called `NRUserDir`.

  When you run `npm run-script build`, it will check if there is such a directory.
  If there is, it will package it up and cause it to "lock" to the developed/embedded flow.